 We offer a competitive salary which varies depending on your grade and location.
-Full details of salary, including any attendance allowances applicable, are detailed in individual job adverts.
+Full details of salary are detailed in individual job adverts.

 What other benefits will I receive?

-Please note: This information is correct as at September 2017, and is supplied in good faith but does not itself form any part of the contract of employment.
+Please note: This information is correct as of July 2021, and is supplied in good faith but does not itself form any part of the contract of employment.